JuliaVTK/WriteVTK.jl/README.md

 - [multiblock files](@ref Multiblock-files) (`.vtm`),
 - [ParaView collections](@ref ParaView-collections) (`.pvd`, typically used for time series),
 - [parallel files](@ref Parallel-files) (`.pvt*`, only partial support for now).

+## Further reading

+See [the documentation](https://jipolanco.github.io/WriteVTK.jl/stable/) for more details on how to use this package.

 ## Authors